 Model relationships in Power BI Desktop

-For a deeper discussion on optimal model design, including table roles and relationships, see the Understand star schema and the importance for Power BI article.
+For a deeper discussion on optimal model design, including table roles and relationships, see Understand star schema and the importance for Power BI.

-Put simply, Power BI relationships propagate filters applied on the columns of model tables to other model tables.
+A model relationship propagates filters applied on the column of one model tables to a different model table.
 Filters will propagate so long as there's a relationship path to follow, which can involve propagation to multiple tables.

 Relationship paths are deterministic, meaning that filters are always propagated in the same way and without random variation.
 Relationships can, however, be disabled, or have filter context modified by model calculations that use particular DAX functions.
 For more information, see the Relevant DAX functions topic later in this article.

-It's important to understand that model relationships do not enforce data integrity.
-For more information, see the Relationship evaluation topic later in this article.
-This topics explains how model relationships behave when there are data integrity issues with your data.
+Model relationships don't enforce data integrity.
+For more information, see the Relationship evaluation topic later in this article, which explains how model relationships behave when there are data integrity issues with your data.

 In this example, the model consists of four tables: Category, Product, Year, and Sales.
 The Category table relates to the Product table, and the Product table relates to the Sales table.
 The Year table also relates to the Sales table.
 All relationships are one-to-many (the details of which are described later in this article).

 It's unusual that a model table isn't related to another model table.
-Such a table in a valid model design can be described as a disconnected table.
+Such a table in a valid model design is described as a disconnected table.
 A disconnected table isn't intended to propagate filters to other model tables.
-Instead, it's used to accept "user input" (perhaps with a slicer visual), allowing model calculations to use the input value in a meaningful way.
-For example, consider a disconnected table that is loaded with a range of currency exchange rate values.
-As long as a filter is applied to filter by a single rate value, the value can be used by a measure expression to convert sales values.
+Instead, it accepts "user input" (perhaps with a slicer visual), allowing model calculations to use the input value in a meaningful way.
+For example, consider a disconnected table that's loaded with a range of currency exchange rate values.
+As long as a filter is applied to filter by a single rate value, a measure expression can use that value to convert sales values.

-The Power BI Desktop what-if parameter is feature that creates a disconnected table.
-For more information, see the Create and use a What if parameter to visualize variables in Power BI Desktop article.
+The Power BI Desktop what-if parameter is a feature that creates a disconnected table.
+For more information, see Create and use a What if parameter to visualize variables in Power BI Desktop.

 A model relationship relates one column in a table to one column in a different table.
 (There's one specialized case where this requirement isn't true, and it applies only to multi-column relationships in DirectQuery models.
 For more information, see the COMBINEVALUES DAX function article.)

 It's not possible to relate a column to a different column in the same table.
-This is sometimes confused with the ability to define a relational database foreign key constraint that is table self-referencing.
-This relational database concept can be used to store parent-child relationships (for example, each employee record is related to a "reports to" employee).
-Generating a model hierarchy based on this type of relationship can't be solved by creating model relationships.
-To achieve this, see the Parent and Child functions article.
+This concept is sometimes confused with the ability to define a relational database foreign key constraint that's table self-referencing.
+You can use this relational database concept to store parent-child relationships (for example, each employee record is related to a "reports to" employee).
+However, you can't use model relationships to generate a model hierarchy based on this type of relationship.
+To create a parent-child hierarchy, see Parent and Child functions.

-Each model relationship must be defined with a cardinality type.
+Each model relationship is defined by a cardinality type.
 There are four cardinality type options, representing the data characteristics of the "from" and "to" related columns.
-The "one" side means the column contains unique values; the "two" side means the column can contain duplicate values.
+The "one" side means the column contains unique values; the "many" side means the column can contain duplicate values.